 Short Description

-A growing body of research illustrated by a Defra funded Social Science Research Fellowship on the natural environment and human health is evidencing how improved quality, access to and engagement with nature can impact on health and well-being, showing the interconnection between our own and our planet’s health.
+A growing body of research illustrated by a Defra funded Social Science Research Fellowship on the natural environment and human health and Natural England’s narrative review of reviews of nature exposure and human health and well-being in the UK provides evidence of how improved quality, access to and engagement with nature can impact on health and well-being, showing the interconnection between our own and our planet’s health.
 This indicator will therefore aim to show the benefits to human health and well-being that can be gained through England’s natural environments.
 This includes benefits gained from more people engaging with nature, but also more passive benefits through improvements in natural environments that may impact on human health and well-being (for example, improvements in air quality, climate regulation, and noise mitigation).
 The indicator will aim to track changes for people in disadvantaged groups and others who may benefit the most.

 Readiness and links to data